Profile

 Academic background

 Professor Tacchi completed her PhD in Social Anthropology at University College London in 1997.
 She worked as a Postdoctoral Researcher at the University of Bristol and the University of Cardiff before leaving the UK in 2001 to work at the newly established Creative Industries Research and Applications Centre at the Queensland University of Technology in Australia where she became a Principal Research Fellow.
 She was one of the first Visiting Research Fellows at the then newly established Oxford Internet Institute, University of Oxford, during 2003.
 In 2011 Jo became Professor and Deputy Dean for Research and Innovation in the School of Media and Communication at RMIT University in Melbourne.
-Jo became the Director of Research and Deputy to the President at RMIT Europe in Barcelona, Spain in 2014.
+In 2014 Jo became the Director of Research and Deputy to the President at RMIT Europe in Barcelona, Spain.
 Jo moved back to the UK and joined Loughborough University in London in October 2016.

 In her time in Australia Jo won over AU$5m in competitive research funding from organisations including the Australian Research Council, UNICEF, UNESCO, UNDP, KPMG, Intel, ABC International Development, DFID, IDRC.
-Jo recently led the communication work package for an EU funded research project on education and active citizenship, and is currently leading a 4 year project on Para Sport and stigma funded by the UK Foreign Commonwealth and Development Office.
-She is also Loughborough University's Lead on the AHRC Doctoral Training Programme techne.
+Since returning to the UK, Jo led the communication work package for an EU funded research project on education and active citizenship, and a 4 year project on Para Sport and stigma funded by the UK Foreign Commonwealth and Development Office.
+She was also Loughborough University's Lead on the

 Research